zhangxiangxiao/Crepe/README.md

 ## Why Call It "Crepe"?

 It is just a word popping up to my mind pondering for a repository name in Github.
 It has nothing to do with French cuisine, text processing or convolutional networks.
-If a connection is really really needed, how about "Convolutional REPresentation of tExt"?
+If a connection is really really needed, how about "Convolutional REPresentation of Expressions"?